kevinamiri/Instructgpt-prompts/readme.md

+## Advanced prompting techniques
+will be added soon

 # contribute
 Feel free to contribute by adding more magic words and prompts or by improving the existing ones.
 I’ll update the list as soon as I can.
 Thanks!